-To provide a state of the art public works facilities for the Public Services Department that will support current and future Department missions and tasks and provide adequate space for personnel, equipment, and material in order for the town to provide high quality services to the Towns residents now and in the future.
+To provide state of the art public works facilities for the Public Services Department that will support current and future Department missions and tasks and provide adequate space for personnel, equipment, and material in order for the Town to provide high quality services to the Town's residents now and in the future.

 - Soil testing has been performed to determine building footing requirements.

 - Design Phase contract is being developed as we move beyond the master planning phase and into the design phase.

 The operations center will enable the Public Services Department to maintain and improve critical citizen services necessary to serve a growing community.
 The plan includes building on the current Six Mile facility located on Sweetgrass Basket Parkway and the Lieben Road facility located on the northern end of Mount Pleasant.
 The modern facilities will include a larger fleet maintenance building, covered parking to protect capital assets, a yard debris transfer yard that complies with current and future environmental standards, and office space for Town employees.

 With a projected population increase of nearly 30,000 residents and 6,000 new single-family residences expected over the next 20 years, updating the Public Services facilities and expanding to the north side of town is not just a necessity, it is a critical project to maintain our current level of service to our citizens.

 The new operations center will replace the current 30+ year-old facility increasing efficiency and the ability to respond to our growing community.
 As additional residential development occurs in the northern part of town, the facility on Lieben Road will fulfill a critical need to better serve those existing and future residences.
 Town resources can be placed in multiple locations to decrease drive time for crews while increasing productivity.